Elliot S. Maggin: DC Comics

 Superman #300 (June 1976) featured an out-of-continuity story by Maggin and Cary Bates which imagined the infant Superman landing on Earth in 1976 and becoming a superhero in 2001.
 The tale was an inspiration for Mark Millar's Superman: Red Son limited series published in 2003.
 He was the initial writer of the Batman Family title and paired Batgirl and Robin together as a team in the first issue (Sept.-Oct.
-1975) Maggin wrote a licensed Welcome Back, Kotter comic book series which was based on the ABC sitcom.
+1975) Maggin wrote the first two issues of a licensed Welcome Back, Kotter comic book series which was based on the ABC sitcom.
 His credits for Marvel Comics include an adaptation of The Iliad in Marvel Classics Comics #26 (1977), and two superhero tales, The Spectacular Spider-Man #16 (March 1978) and The Incredible Hulk #230 (Dec.
 1978).
-The first issue of DC Graphic Novel featured an adaptation of the Star Raiders video game by Maggin and artist José Luis García-López.
+The first DC Graphic Novel featured an adaptation of the Star Raiders video game by Maggin and artist José Luis García-López.

 Maggin wrote Superman #400 (Oct.
 1984) which featured work by several popular comics artists including the only major DC work by Jim Steranko as well as an introduction by noted science-fiction author Ray Bradbury.
 Maggin's contributions to the DC Multiverse include Superboy-Prime and Lexcorp.
 His last Superman story, "...And We Are the Dreamers of the Dreams!", appeared in Superman #420 (June 1986), and he was one of the contributors to the DC Challenge limited series in that same year.

 Maggin served as an editor for DC from 1989 to 1991 and oversaw the licensed TSR titles Advanced Dungeons and Dragons, Avatar, Dragonlance, Forgotten Realms, Gammarauders, and Spelljammer.
 He edited the Challengers of the Unknown limited series which was written by Jeph Loeb and drawn by Tim Sale.